 How reliable are the Projected Revenue Figures?

-However, it is important to note that there are several reasons to question the huge increases in the revenue projections.
+There are several reasons to question the huge increases in the revenue projections.
 For one, as past experience shows, there is usually a shortfall in actual tax collections compared to either the budgetary estimates or even the revised estimates.
-This was true even for the year 2015-16 in the case of direct taxes.
+This was true for the year 2015-16 too in the case of direct taxes.
 Therefore, in all likelihood even the projections for 2017-18 (BE), especially in the case of direct taxes, are likely to be on the higher side.
 Second, the likelihood of the projected numbers being on the higher side is further compounded by the fact that this is the first year that the revenue data provided by the government is based only on the first nine months of the year.
 Third, a part of the quantum jump in the rate of growth of direct tax collections at around 35 percent can perhaps be explained by the use of demonetised notes to pay advance taxes.
 If this is indeed so, then it cannot be taken as a basis for projecting tax collections for the entire year.
 Even the projections for indirect tax collections are questionable.
 This is because while in the previous year a large part of excise duty collections were due to windfall provided by higher global oil prices, the slowing down of the economy in the post-demonetisation period is likely to dampen tax collections from this source.

 While the above refers to projected tax revenue, even the projections for miscellaneous capital receipts, comprising disinvestment receipts, strategic disinvestment and others (listing of insurance companies), seem to be high given that only a small part of the strategic disinvestment projected in 2016-17 (BE) actually fructified in 2016-17 (RE).
 Further given the unfavorable investment climate in the country, the actual disinvestment receipts might be very different from the figures projected in 2017-18 (BE).